 Robert Gannett, ICE's Executive Director, has worked as a community organizer in Chicago since 1972.
 During that time, he has helped residents address issues of redlining, property value protection, affordable homeownership, local school governance, and restoration of publicly funded mental health services, and absence of after school civics programs for middle school students.
-He worked with leaders, members, staff, colleagues, and partner organizations to help draft and pass the Chicago School Reform Act of 1988, the Home Equity Assurance Act of 1988, and the Community Expanded Mental Health Services Act of 2011 through his work with the CURE Coalition, Northwest and Southwest Federations, and Coalition to Save Our Mental Health Centers, respectively.
+He worked with leaders, members, staff, colleagues, and partner organizations to help draft and pass the Chicago School Reform Act of 1988, the Home Equity Assurance Act of 1988, and the Community Expanded Mental Health Services Act of 2011.

 He and his wife Joanne live in the Uptown community.

 Rapheal Arteberry has worked with ICE for two years as a Community Organizer and Lead Facilitator of the Citizens Now program.
 He has helped ICE on all of its current projects, including leading a team of interns to help create the West Side Expanded Mental Health Services Program in 2016, working with Housing Bronzeville on showings of the “Blueprint for Bronzeville” documentary, and overseeing five cycles of the Citizens Now Program at four schools in the North Lawndale community ( Chalmers, Dvorak, Johnson & Penn).

 He currently resides with his family in the Bronzeville community.

 ICE Board includes the following community leaders in Chicago’s communities: